-Santiago Gea is an Instructional Designer and Faculty Associate at Arizona State University's Mary Lou Fulton Teachers College.
-He holds an undergraduate degree in Linguistics from the University of Florida and two master's degrees from Arizona State University: one in Learning Design and Technologies and another in Narrative & Emerging Media.
+Santiago Gea is a Learning Experience Designer and Faculty Associate at Arizona State University's Mary Lou Fulton College for Teaching and Learning Innovation.
+He holds an undergraduate degree in Linguistics from the University of Florida and two master's degrees from ASU: one in Learning Design and Technologies and another in Narrative and Emerging Media.

-As a faculty associate, Santiago is passionate about exploring meaningful ways to reimagine teaching and learning using digital technologies.
+Beyond his work in education, Santiago produces immersive journalism and documentary projects, including a VR 360 experience with Sankofa helping formerly incarcerated individuals reintegrate into society, and a current piece on how immigration policies are impacting families in Southern California.
+As a faculty associate, he is passionate about finding meaningful ways to reimagine teaching and learning through digital technologies.
 In his free time, he enjoys traveling, creative arts, and playing guitar.

 Courses Taught: